Meet the Team

-Patty is a geek, an organizer, a paddler and holds graduate degrees in economics and political science.
-She’s an educator & campaign strategist.
-She’s developed, coordinated and run municipal, national and international campaigns.
-She cut her teeth in the student movement (CFS), and by fighting globalization and free-trade on the streets and in negotiating rooms through Common Frontiers and the Hemispheric Social Alliance.
-Patty now works in the Education Department in Canada’s largest union in the private sector, Unifor.
-In past lives, she has worked in Political Action and Government Relations in Unifor, at the Communications, Energy and Paperworkers Union of Canada (CEP) and the Canadian Labour Congress (CLC).
+Patty is a geek, an activist and an aspiring fly-fisher who holds graduate degrees in economics and political science.
+They’ve developed, coordinated and run municipal, national and international campaigns.
+They cut their teeth in the student movement (CFS), and by fighting globalization and free-trade on the streets and in negotiating rooms through Common Frontiers and the Hemispheric Social Alliance.
+Patty has worked, for over a decade and a half, for one of Canada’s largest private sector unions.

 Jamie was one of Leadnow's co-founders, and served as founding Executive Director and then Campaign Director from 2010 to 2016.
 Before co-founding Leadnow, Jamie completed a Master’s Degree in political ecology – which is basically politics that takes economic power and ecological integrity seriously – at the University of Victoria.
 He co-founded two student-led climate and sustainability organizations, and served on the board of a range of social, environmental and educational organizations.
 Jamie now serves on the board of the World Wildlife Fund of Canada, and he's the Director of Communications and Campaigns for the Centre for Social Innovation.